 Gord began his broadcasting career in Saskatchewan, where he attained his Bachelor of Arts in Journalism and Communications from the University of Regina.
 His first job was in print journalism, then radio, before becoming a television reporter and anchor in Regina.

 He later ventured south of the border and worked at the All News Channel in Minneapolis, Minnesota (KSTP) serving as both an anchor and reporter.

-He seized the opportunity to join ITV (now Global Edmonton) back in 1992.
+After several years in the U.S. Gord set his sights back on Canada and seized the opportunity to join ITV (now Global Edmonton) in 1992.
 His hiring proved to be very popular with viewers.
-Edmontonians have voted in Gord as their favourite news anchor several times since.
+Edmontonians have voted Gord their favourite news anchor several times over the years.

-Gord’s proudest professional moment was when the Global Edmonton team won the best major market newscast award from the Radio-Television News Directors Association.
-One of Gord’s proudest moments was when he was awarded a huge military honour.
-He was appointed Honourary Lieutenant Colonel of the 15th Edmonton Field Ambulance by the Federal Government.
+One of Gord’s proudest moments was when he was awarded a prestigious national military honour.
+He was appointed Honourary Lieutenant Colonel of 15 Edmonton Field Ambulance by the Federal Government.
 The unit is part of the 41st Canadian Brigade Group.

-Gord and his wife Deb also enjoy spending as much time as possible touring on their 2006 Harley Davidson Road King and taking in the great outdoors.
+Gord and his wife Deb also enjoy spending time with their rescue dog Daisy.
+Their vacation time is often spent on motorcycle adventures on their Harley Davidson Road King and enjoying the great outdoors.

 WATCH: Gord answers a few questions for Global Edmonton viewers, including: how would people describe you, what do you do on your days off, and what is the best part of living in Edmonton?